-- 29. Under section 85A of the Act (which was inserted by the Amendment Act), qualified revenue must exclude: - 29.1 revenue received "in relation to a broadcasting service that is supplied to end-users free of charge (for example, revenue derived from a free-to-air radio or television service)"; and - revenue "received before 1 July 2020 by a liable person in relation to any 29.2 other broadcasting service". - 30.
-"Broadcasting" is defined as follows:3 broadcasting means any transmission of programmes, whether or not encrypted, by radio waves or other means of telecommunication for reception by the public by means of broadcasting receiving apparatus but does not include any such transmission of programmes-
+- 29. Under section 85A of the Act (which was inserted by the Amendment Act), qualified revenue must exclude: - 29.1 revenue received "in relation to a broadcasting service that is supplied to end-users free of charge (for example, revenue derived from a free-to-air radio or television service)"; and - 29.2 revenue "received before 1 July 2020 by a liable person in relation to any other broadcasting service". - 30.
+"Broadcasting" is defined as follows:14 broadcasting means any transmission of programmes, whether or not encrypted, by radio waves or other means of telecommunication for reception by the public by means of broadcasting receiving apparatus but does not include any such transmission of programmes-

-- made on the demand of a particular person for reception only by that person; or (a) - (b) made solely for performance or display in a public place - 31.
-This means that a liable person's revenue received from a broadcasting service in the 2018/19 and 2019/20 TDL years will not be qualified revenue for those years.
-Furthermore, revenue earned from a "broadcasting service that is supplied to endusers free of charge" will, absent of future changes to the Act, never be qualified revenue for the TDL. - 32.
-Accordingly, broadcasting revenue earned in from 13 November 2018 to 30 June 2019 (ie, Period B in Figure 1 below) will be treated as legitimate deduction from telecommunications revenue.
-A new deduction line (step j) has been added to Template 1 for this purpose.
+(a) made on the demand of a particular person for reception only by that person; or

+(b) made solely for performance or display in a public place

+31.This means that a liable person's revenue received from a broadcasting service in the 2018/19 and 2019/20 TDL years will not be qualified revenue for those years.
+Furthermore, revenue earned from a "broadcasting service that is supplied to endusers free of charge" will, absent of future changes to the Act, never be qualified revenue for the TDL.

-Broadcasting is defined in section 5 of the Act by reference to section 2(1) of the Broadcasting Act 1989.
+14 Broadcasting is defined in section 5 of the Act by reference to section 2(1) of the Broadcasting Act 1989.